dario-santos/Super-Chip-Emulator/README.md

 This is a Chip8 emulator done with Python 3.6 and Pygame.
 This project is divided in several modules for a better organization.

+## Installation

+    pip3 install -r requirements.txt

+## How to Use

+    python3 main.py path/to/rom

 ## CPU
 The CPU module as the variables